 - Sensitivity may include the ecological or physical attributes of the system (the type of soil in agricultural fields, water retention capacity for flood control, building material for houses), as well as economic and cultural attributes (such as age or income structure).
 In the context of the EbA, it is recommended to consider how intact or deteriorated ecosystem services affect sensitivity. - Capacity refers to the ability of societies and communities to prepare for and respond to future climate impacts.
 It does not refer to the capacity of ecosystems to respond to impacts, but to the social capacity to manage ecosystems.
-Capacity comprises two components: capacity to respond (the capacity of people, institutions, organizations and systems to address, manage and overcome adverse conditions in the medium and short term, using skills, values, beliefs, resources and opportunities (e.g. early warning systems in place), and adaptive capacity (the capacity of systems, institutions, humans and other agencies to adjust to potential harms, to take advantage of opportunities, or to respond to consequences (e.g. knowledge to introduce new farming methods).
+Capacity comprises two components: - 1.
+Capacity to respond: The capacity of people, institutions, organizations and systems to address, manage and overcome adverse conditions in the medium and short term, using skills, values, beliefs, resources and opportunities (e.g. early warning systems), and - 2.
+Adaptive capacity: The capacity of systems, institutions, humans and other agencies to adjust to potential harms, to take advantage of opportunities, or to respond to consequences (e.g. knowledge to introduce new farming methods).

 Lack of capacity can mean a significant increase in the vulnerability of the system and therefore its level of risk.